cleaver-clover/Void-Linux-Desktop/README.md

 For **niri** to work this needs to be done:

 On `/etc/default/grub` add `nvidia-drm.modeset=1` to `GRUB_CMDLINE_LINUX_DEFAULT`.
 Then run `update-grub`.
-After this add `add_drivers+="nvidia nvidia-drm nvidia-modeset nvidia-uvm"` to a file `/etc/dracut.conf.d/nvidia.conf`.
+After this, add `add_drivers+="nvidia nvidia-drm nvidia-modeset nvidia-uvm"` to a file `/etc/dracut.conf.d/nvidia.conf`.
 This file needs to be created.

 ### AMD GPU